Ian-03/C/Homework/PIA/README.md

 https://youtu.be/mzIRA9YN2fc

-This links are to show the real results of the program:
+This links are from videos playing the piano with the chords that the program generate us:

+Test1:

+Test2:

 *working on them :)*

-The only way to comprobe that the program works is recording me playing the piano with the info in the txt file that we create with the program
+The only way to check that the program works is recording me playing the piano with the chords in the txt file that we create with the program

 ## Functions of the program: